cosmic-dawn/prfmap/README.md

 #DEC_LIM  1.38,3.08    #min and max Dec of the grid
 ```

+Please note that any of the input FITS frames listed in FILE_FRAMELIST, or FILE_MOSAIC, can be replaced by an ASCII file containing the FITS header.
+When the file name does not end with '.fits', PRFMAP assumes it is a header-only ASCII file.
 ### Other options
  - `-v` or `--verbose`: print out comments while running
  - `-d` or `--debug`: save additional files for sanity checks